 Assets

-Any component can declare the URLs of the CSS and JavaScript files that uses.
+Any component can declare the URLs of the CSS and JavaScript files it uses.
 Jx automatically collects these assets from all the components you use and provides simple functions to render them.

 Traditional approaches put all CSS and JS in global files.
 This has problems: